mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/README.md

 ## New in this release - v0.45

+* Formatting improved for console readouts

+* A negative velocity control signal triggers the vehicle to put itself into reverse and the vehicle's CRP (Current Reference Point) for the Stanley lateral controller is set to the RRP (Rear Reference Point) instead of the normal FRP (Front Reference Point).

 - Better modularization of autonomous software system functions and capabilities

 * Runtime display panels configuration options have been enhanced